vasonjo/location-planner/README.md

-Django webapp location planner to list establishments/places to visit
+Flask webapp location planner to list establishments/places to visit